slint-ui/slint/editors/README.md

 ## JetBrains IDE
 Tested with: CLion 2022.1 (on linux)

-Tested and doesn't work with 2023.1+ (on Linux).
+Tested and doesn't work with CLion 2023.1+ (on Linux).
 Plugin is no longer maintained.

 *Note: This may/should work for other JetBrains-products also.
 If you test it please add your results to the above list.*